 But docker container security is complex than other server environments.
-Some major areas that need to be considered for docker container security and they are,
+Some major areas that need to be considered for docker container security and are,

 - The docker daemon needs to be secured to keep the containers its hosts safe.
 The host server will be bare metal or virtual server.

 - There is another layer to secure the docker containers that are hosting containers in the cloud like ECS.

 - A chance of creating loopholes in the configuration profile either by default or by users activity.